Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 >      ![alt text][img9]

 ### Merging and Pull Requests
-Once your feature is finished and tested you probably want your additions to be commented on by peers, and added to the master branch. <sub>Recall: Master branch is the branch that includes all the files to be included in the final version of your project.</sub> To include the changes and additions you've made on your current branch, you would need to "merge" your working branch with master.
-Before a merge can take place in GitHub a pull request must be made<sub>(master and develop branches are protected in all SDG repositories)</sub>.
+Once your feature is finished and tested you probably want your additions to be commented on by peers, and added to the master branch <sub>[note](# "Recall master branch is the branch that includes all the files to be included in the final version of your project")</sub>.
+To include the changes and additions you've made on your current branch, you would need to "merge" your working branch with master.
+Before a merge can take place in GitHub a pull request must be made <sub>[note](# "Master and develop branches are protected in all SDG repositories")</sub>.
 A pull request can be commented on by any project contrubutor, member or anyone with a github account.
 A pull request also shows any file additions and subtractions side by side.

-###### Lets Create a Pull Request for our Current Branch to Master:
+##### Lets Create a Pull Request for our Current Branch to Master:
 > 1. Click the pull requests tab to the right of the code tab.
 >
 >      ![alt text][img10]